ollej/shoutbridge/README.md

 Leave a text message for the user with name Username.
 The plugin will then print this message next time it sees that user in the chat.

+### TwitterPlugin ###
+The Twitter plugin posts all messages to a given Twitter account.

+Activate this plugin by adding "Twitter" to the list of plugins in the config.ini file and enter the twitter username and password in the options twitter_user and twitter_password

 Write your own plugin
 ---------------------
 If you know a little Python, writing your own bot plugin is easy.